-Successfully on-boarded roughly 246 students across 7 high schools
+- Successfully on-boarded roughly 246 students across seven high schools

 - Completed our Implementation Plan

 - Updated our Website

 - Implemented our monthly Faculty Check-Ins

-- Concurrent Enrollment info meetings and orientation workshops to support students to be successful in the start of the semester
+- Concurrent Enrollment informational meetings and orientation workshops to support students to be successful in the start of the semester

 - Development of a Canvas Shell

-- Dual Enrollment has doubled in size

-- Hired a PSC in April 2022

-- In the process of completing Student and Faculty Handbook

-- Created a check-list for classroom visits

-- Created a Course Request document

-- PSC collaboration with Instruction to schedule classes.
+- Dual Enrollment has doubled in size - Hired a Program Services Coordinator (PSC) in April 2022 - In the process of completing Student and Faculty Handbook - Created a check-list for classroom visits - Created a Course Request document - PSC collaboration with Instruction to schedule classes. - Retention Specialist approved by the board on 10.25.2022.
+The hiring process will start in November 2022